 3. Visuospatial reasoning activities

 Visuospatial reasoning involves the mental processes related to physical representations.
+For example, reading and interpreting a map involves visual-spatial reasoning and processing.

 In one study, researchers found that improving visuospatial reasoning led to an increase in IQ test scores.
 In that study, memory and executive control activities were used in part to help improve participants’ visuospatial reasoning.